shikanime-studio/sapling-action/README.md

-# ghstack GitHub Action
+# Sapling GitHub Action

-This GitHub Action is a tool that enables you to land pull requests using ghstack directly from GitHub Pull Requests web interface.
-It adds a command that can be used in pull request comments to check the status and automatically land the PR using ghstack.
+This GitHub Action is a tool that enables you to land pull requests using Sapling directly from GitHub Pull Requests web interface.
+It adds a command that can be used in pull request comments to check the status and automatically land the PR using Sapling.

 ## Required Permissions